andob/rapidroid/README.md

 thread.join()
 ```

-### Futures
+### Futures (Promises)

-A future is simply a thread that returns something, then calls onSuccess/onError/onAny on the UI thread:
+A future is simply a task which runs on a background thread pool, returns a result, then calls onSuccess/onError/onAny on the UI thread:

 ```kotlin
 fun calculateTheMeaningOfLife() : Int